This guide uses the following endpoints

 1. You have access to at least two open accounts at the same bank.

-2. You are authorized to initiate payments between both the source and destination accounts that will be used in the book transfer.
+2. You have authorization to initiate payments between both the source and destination accounts that will be used in the book transfer.

 1. Get the Account IDs

-The first step in creating a book transfer is to obtain the IDs of the accounts you wish to transfer funds between.
-To accomplish this, make a GET request to the account endpoint.
+First, obtain the account IDs for the accounts you want to transfer funds between.
+Make a GET request to the account endpoint to retrieve this information.

 curl -u $API_KEY_ID:$API_SECRET_KEY https://api.treasuryprime.com/account

-This will return a list of of Account objects.
-In order to make a book transfer, you will need the account ID for both the sending and receiving accounts, which are stored in the id property of each account object.
+This request returns a list of Account objects.
+You’ll need the Account ID for both the sending and receiving accounts, which you can find in the id property of each account object.

 {